jmichault/ipcam-100-dok/en/imp_system_programigo_gvidilo.md

   printf ("Bind FrameSource Channel0 and Encoder Group0 failed \ n");

 ```
+Result:

-* a group is generated that generates a link from FrameSource to Encoder.
+ *  A group generates a group that generates a link from Framesource to Encoder.

-* Two channels are recorded in Encoder Group, so Encoder Group has two outputs H264 and JPEG.
+*